katy1313/ekaterina-suhr-io/README.md

 - **Connect Section**: This section contains links to social media and GitHub, along with an option to send an email directly.
 - **Leave a Message Section**: Users can submit messages, which will appear under the "Messages" section.
 Each message can be edited or removed by the user.

+### Run instrucrions:
+1. Download a zip file
+2. Unzip the code
+3. Open the index.html page in your web browser

 ---